tobanteEmbedded/tetl/README.md

 - Similar API to the STL
 - No dynamic memory
 - `constexpr` all the things
+- Minimize undefined behavoir.
+See [Error Handling](#error-handling)
 - Easy desktop development (cmake)

 It all started when I wanted to have a vector without dynamic memory.
 At that time I didn't know that proposals like [github.com/gnzlbg/static_vector](https://github.com/gnzlbg/static_vector) where in the making.
 My actual goal has turned into a mammoth project.
 A standard library for microcontrollers and other embedded environments.
 The API is, as far as it is technically feasible, identical to the STL.
 All algorithms work identically, pair and friend are available and containers like set, map and vector are also implemented, but with different names.

 All containers work only with memory on the stack.
 This means that their size must be known at compile time.
 Furthermore I assume an environment in which exceptions and
 RTTI migth be disabled.
-This results in the problem that not all members of a container can be implemented.
-Any function that returns a reference to a sequence element has the ability to throw exceptions in a normal hosted environment.
+This results in the problem that not all members of a container can be implemented the same way as they are in the STL.
+Any function that returns a reference to a sequence element has the ability to throw exceptions in a normal hosted environment if the index is out of bounds.
 If exceptions are disabled, this is not possible.
 For now, my solution to this problem is to delegate to the user.
 Unsafe methods like `etl::static_vector::operator[]` are still available (with asserts in debug builds), while throwing methods like `etl::static_vector::at` are not implemented.
+This is currently subject to change.
+See [Error Handling](#error-handling) for more details.

 Unlike LLVMs `SmallVector`, `etl::static_vector` & friends do not have a base class which they can slice to.
 My plan is to add mutable view-like non-owning types for each container.
 A `etl::static_vector` we would have a `vector_ref` which would work mostly like a `span`, but would also provide the vector interface.
 I don't want to name the types `*_view`, since the word `view` implies non-mutable in standard containers like `string_view`.
 None of the container_ref types have been implemented yet.